mobile-app-dev-UOC/mobile-app-dev-UOC.github.io/content/03/01-types.md

 ## 3.1.2.
 Special types

 Type `Any` represents all types in Kotlin.
-Variables declared as nullable it cannot be assigned to variables of type `Any`.
+Variables declared as nullable cannot be assigned to variables of type `Any`.

 ```kotlin
 var tmp1: String? = null